AFP-Graphics/vue-template/template/Readme.md

 Made with ❤️ by AFP Graphics Team.
 Based on vue-webpack-template v{{ template_version }}
 Adding `?lang=xx` will switch your graphic into the `xx` locale.
-You can fidn the list of available locales in `src/i18n/locales`
+You can find the list of available locales in `src/i18n/locales`

 ## Build Setup